memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 2. Create the app binary
 3. Concatenate the two

-As you know, creating a binary from an elf file is done with `objcopy` .
+Creating a binary from an elf file is done with `objcopy` .
 To accommodate our use case, `objcopy` has some handy options:

 ```